Gyalshing district

-Gyalshing District or Geyzing District is a district of the Indian state of Sikkim.
+Gyalshing district or Geyzing district is a district of the Indian state of Sikkim.
 Its headquarter is Geyzing, also known as Gyalshing.
-The district is a favourite with trekkers due to the high elevations.
+The district is a favourite among trekkers due to the high elevations.
 Other important towns include Pelling and Yuksom.
 Local people also call it as Pallo-Sikkim and Sano-Sikkim commonly.

 History

 Gyalshing district is the site of the ancient state capital Yuksom.
 It served as Sikkim's capital beginning in 1642 for almost 50 years until it was shifted to Rabdentse.
 The district was under the occupation of the Nepalese for 30 years in the eighteenth and nineteenth centuries.
 After Anglo-Nepalese War (1814–16), the district was returned to Sikkim.

 Geography

 Gyalshing district covers an area of 1166 km2.
 Attractions include the Khecheopalri Lake, where, according to legend, not a leaf is allowed to fall on the surface of the lake and the Dubdi Monastery, the first monastery of the state.